a11rew/medusa-payment-paystack/README.md

 ## Admin Setup

-This section will guide you through adding Paystack as a payment provider in a region using your Medusa admin dashboard.

 This step is required for you to be able to use Paystack as a payment provider in your storefront.

 ### Admin Prerequisites

-If you don’t have a Medusa admin installed, make sure to follow along with [the guide on how to install it](https://github.com/medusajs/admin#-quickstart) before continuing with this section.
+If you don’t have a Medusa admin installed, make sure to follow [the guide on how to install it](https://github.com/medusajs/admin#-quickstart) before continuing with this section.

 ### Add Paystack to Regions